Caca Handika

 Caca Hermanto, stage name Caca Handika, is an Indonesian dangdut singer.
 Some of his hit songs are Undangan Palsu, Mandi Kembang, and Bakar Kemenyan.
-In addition as dangdut singer, Handika also designs to batik motifs.
+In addition as dangdut singer, Handika also designs batik motifs.
 Handika had appeared on Yuk Keep Smile and other programs broadcast on Trans TV, such as Ngabuburit.

-Handika had played debut television soap opera on 2000 Tuyul dan Mbak Yul (only appeared in one episode) by RCTI and in 2006 Handika also starred in a musical drama soap opera, titled Kampung Dangdut playing the role of Caca, the youngest brother of Bang Haji Rhoma (played by Rhoma Irama).
+Handika had played a debut television soap opera on 2000 Tuyul dan Mbak Yul (only appeared in one episode) by RCTI, and in 2006 Handika also starred in a musical drama soap opera, titled Kampung Dangdut playing the role of Caca, the youngest brother of Bang Haji Rhoma (played by Rhoma Irama).

 Currently, Handika is a vocal coach in an Indosiar' talent celebrity show D'Academy Celebrity.